<< Yesterday

 1991 Darryl Strawberry returns to New York as a Dodger with mixed results.
 A crowd of 49,118, mostly booing fans, watches him hit a two-run homer, and they cheer when he makes the last out of the game with the potential tying and winning runs on base in the 6-5 Mets victory.

-1996 The Devil Rays announce the team will play their exhibition games in St. Petersburg, the city vacated by the Cardinals, who have trained there since 1946.
-The American League expansion team becomes the first club in the modern era to host spring training games in their major league home city.
+1996 The Devil Rays announce they will play their exhibition games in St. Petersburg, the city vacated by the Cardinals, who have trained there since 1946.
+The American League expansion team becomes the first club in the modern era to host spring training games in its major league home city.

 1998 The Mariners tie a major league record set by the 1994 Cardinals when they leave 16 men stranded on the bases without scoring.
-The Blue Jays take advantage of their opponent's lack of timely hitting and beat Seattle at the Kingdome, 6-0.
+Limiting Seattle to two hits in 19 at-bats with runners in scoring position, the Blue Jays take advantage of their opponent's lack of timely hitting and beat Seattle at the Kingdome, 6-0.

 1999 Carlos Lee becomes the first White Sox player in the 98-year history of the franchise to homer in his first major league at-bat.
 The 22-year-old rookie's historic round-tripper comes off Tom Candiotti in a 7-1 victory over Oakland at Comiskey Park.

-1999 In the biggest comeback in Jacobs Field history, the Indians score 18 runs in the final three innings to overcome a 9-1 deficit to beat the Devil Rays, 20-11.
+1999 In the biggest comeback in Jacobs Field history, the Indians score 18 runs in the final three innings to overcome a 9-1 deficit and beat the Devil Rays 20-11.
 Tampa Bay's first baseman Fred McGriff sets a major league record by homering in his 34th park.

 1999 Bruce Aven hits the first pinch-hit grand slam in Marlin history.
 The 27-year-old rookie's seventh-inning four-run round-tripper off Alan Mills proves to be the difference when Florida beats LA at Chavez Ravine, 6-3.